 Abatement Specifications, Oversight, and Contract Administration

-EPA Certified Lead-Based Paint Inspectors conduct lead-based paint clearance sampling.
+Our EPA-certified lead-based paint inspectors can conduct clearance sampling.
 Per EPA requirements, clearance activities occur at least one (1) hour after completion of abatement activities.
-The inspector performs a visual examination to determine: (1) completion of required work, (2) control of lead-based paint hazards, and (3) confirmation of no visible settled dust, paint chips, or debris in the interior or around the exterior.
-This final step refers to a combined visual and quantitative environmental lead-based paint inspection to determine no lead-based paint hazards remain in the specified area, and occupants are no longer at risk.
+The inspector performs a visual examination to determine: (1) completion of required work, (2) control of lead-based paint hazards, and (3) confirmation of no visible settled dust, paint chips, or debris in the interior or around the exterior of the structure.
+This final step refers to a combined visual and quantitative environmental lead-based paint inspection to determine no hazards remain in the specified area, and occupants are no longer at risk.